Heuristic Search for Linear Positive Systems: Heuristic search for positive systems

 \section{Heuristic search for positive systems}

 Next, we propose an algorithm that, starting from some initial state $x_0$, locally improves the heuristic bounds in Definition~\ref{def:h} by successively expanding a search area $S$.
-In keeping with the spirit of heuristic search algorithms for SSP, the aim of this method is to find a solution that is sufficiently close to optimality while avoiding an exhaustive search of the full state and action spaces.
+In keeping with the spirit of heuristic search algorithms for SSP, the aim of this method is to find a solution that is sufficiently close to optimality while avoiding an exhaustive search of the full state and action spaces. {The heuristic bounds serve both to measure the distance to optimality and to guide the search, giving faster execution the more detailed the initial information in $\overline{h}$ and $\underline{h}$.}